 Speak with AUSTIN & LARSON Tax Resolution, an experienced Howell, MI, Jackson, MI, and Saginaw, MI based team of tax professionals.
 Our IRS tax assistance includes tax preparation services, compliance, audit help, and settlement of any IRS back income tax debt.
 Our tax preparation services could significantly reduce your taxes owed when the IRS comes calling.
 In evaluating your payment options, we provide valuable support that Michigan taxpayers can reliable on and trust.
 Call us now at 1-866-668-2953 for any self-employment/form 1099 tax help that you need.

 Our Tax Relief Team in Michigan

-Our team of tax experts featuring IRS Enrolled Agents, Tax Attorneys, and Tax Accountants will offer sound and practical tax relief solutions and compliance guidance.
+Our team of tax experts featuring IRS Enrolled Agents, Tax Attorneys, CPAs, and Tax Accountants will offer sound and practical tax relief solutions and compliance guidance.
 We have the knowledge and experience to help you complete your tax returns.
 Unlike a traditional Accountant firm, we will walk through your expenses with you to help ensure that you are claiming all of the tax deductions to which you are entitled.
 Our goal is to ensure that your IRS and Michigan state tax returns are accurate and filed in a way that is most beneficial to your tax resolution for current or back taxes.